-Bioinformatics and genomics, cancer biology, cancer control, experimental therapeutics, genome instability, molecular oncogenesis and RNA biology.
+Bioinformatics and genomics, cancer biology, cancer control, experimental therapeutics, genome instability, molecular oncogenesis, and RNA biology.

-Computational biology and bioinformatics, genome and exome sequencing, RNA expression profiling, PDX generation, RNAi/CRISPR HTS and small molecule HTS.
+Computational biology and bioinformatics, genome and exome sequencing, RNA expression profiling, PDX generation, RNAi/CRISPR HTS, and small molecule HTS.

 Greehey CCRI interacts with members of the UT Health San Antonio, Division of Pediatric Hematology-Oncology to provide support for clinical research, banking of clinical specimens, and annotation of such specimens to facilitate patient-oriented research.
-In addition, as our clinical mission includes performing research that translates into clinical care, Greehey CCRI supports infrastructure for human subjects’ research and investigator-initiated trials in pediatric cancer.
+Also, as our clinical mission includes performing research that translates into clinical care, Greehey CCRI supports infrastructure for human subjects’ research and investigator-initiated trials in pediatric cancer.
 Since much of the research in pediatric cancer includes participation in cooperative group trials, Greehey CCRI supports the involvement of investigators in Children’s Oncology Group participation.

 This year, the UT Health San Antonio MD Anderson Cancer Center, has become a member of The Pediatric Oncology Experimental Therapeutics Investigators’ Consortium (POETIC) pediatric oncology studies focus on the biologic basis for anti-cancer therapy, and in particular, attempt to explore and evaluate new agents and novel combinations of therapies early in clinical development.

 The educational mission of the Greehey Children’s Cancer Research Institute is to train the next generation of researchers in pediatric cancer research.
 This includes creating a pipeline of trainees through our program for undergraduates engaged in summer research, medical students within the M.D. with Distinction in Research program, fellows in the ACGME-approved hematology-oncology fellowship program, as well as the traditional graduate programs in Cancer Biology and other relevant areas.
 We also provide a nurturing home for post-doctoral graduate research training.
-In the past five years, we have graduated 8 new Ph.Ds, and trained 4 pediatric oncology fellows as well as hosted several dozen summer undergraduate students.
+In the past five years, we have graduated eight new PhDs, and trained four pediatric oncology fellows as well as hosted several dozen summer undergraduate students.